ATanggara/ANUCollege-2019S1-ASGS1115-Functional-ProgrammingTutorial/README.md

 Following are topics and instructions for each week:

 ### 1. Introduction
-  Try running some Haskell expressions, first, from Operators.md, and then from VarStrFun.md in directory Tut01-Haskell_Intro/
+  Try running some Haskell expressions, first, from Operators.md, and then from VarStrFun.md.
+  You should be able to find it in: [Tut01-Haskell_Intro/](https://github.com/ATanggara/ANUCollege-2019S1-ASGS1115-Tutorial/tree/master/Tut01-Haskell_Intro) directory.

 ### 2. Functions
 ### 3. Types and Typeclasses